huggingface/blog/hf-hub-glam-guide.md

 The models, datasets and demos hosted on the Hub span a wide range of domains and languages, with regular community efforts to expand the scope of what is available via the Hub.
 This blog post intends to offer people working in or with the galleries, libraries, archives and museums (GLAM) sector to understand how they can use &mdash; and contribute to &mdash; the Hugging Face Hub.

+You can read the whole post or jump to the sections most relevant to you!

+- If you don't know what the hub is start with: [What is the Hugging Face Hub?](#what-is-the-hugging-face-hub)
+- If you want to know how you can find machine learning models on the hub start with: [How can you use the Hugging Face Hub: finding relevant models on the Hub](#how-can-you-use-the-hugging-face-hub-finding-relevant-models-on-the-hub)
+- If you want to know how you can share GLAM datasets on the hub start with: [Walkthrough: Adding a GLAM dataset to the Hub?](#walkthrough-adding-a-glam-dataset-to-the-hub)
+- If you want to see some examples checkout: [Example uses of the Hugging Face Hub](#example-uses-of-the-hugging-face-hub)

 ## What can you find on the Hugging Face Hub?

-#### Models
+### Models

 The Hugging Face Hub provides access to machine learning models covering various tasks and domains.
 Many machine learning libraries have integrations with the Hugging Face Hub, allowing you to directly use or share models to the Hub via these libraries.

-#### Datasets
+### Datasets
 The Hugging Face hub hosts over 30,000 datasets.
 These datasets cover a range of domains and modalities, including text, image, audio and multi-modal datasets.
 These datasets are valuable for training and evaluating machine learning models.

-#### Spaces
+### Spaces

 Hugging Face [Spaces](https://huggingface.co/docs/hub/spaces) is a platform that allows you to host machine learning demos and applications.
 These Spaces range from simple demos allowing you to explore the predictions made by a machine learning model to more involved applications.

 Spaces make hosting and making your application accessible for others to use much more straightforward.
 You can use Spaces to host [Gradio](gradio.app/) and [Streamlit](https://streamlit.io/) applications, or you can use Spaces to [custom docker images](https://huggingface.co/docs/hub/spaces-sdks-docker).
 Using Gradio and Spaces in combination often means you can have an application created and hosted with access for others to use within minutes.
 You can use Spaces to host a Docker image if you want complete control over your application.
 There are also Docker templates that can give you quick access to a hosted version of many popular tools, including the [Argailla](https://argilla.io/) and [Label Studio](https://labelstud.io/) annotations tools.

-### How can you use the Hugging Face Hub: finding relevant models on the Hub
+## How can you use the Hugging Face Hub: finding relevant models on the Hub

 There are many potential use cases in the GLAM sector where machine learning models can be helpful.
 Whilst some institutions may have the resources required to train machine learning models from scratch, you can use the Hub to find openly shared models that either already do what you want or are very close to your goal.

 As an example, if you are working with a collection of digitized Norwegian documents with minimal metadata.
-One way of getting a better understanding of what's in the collection is to use a Named Entity Recognition (NER) model.
+One way to better understand what's in the collection is to use a Named Entity Recognition (NER) model.
 This model extracts entities from a text, for example, identifying the locations mentioned in a text.
 Knowing which entities are contained in a text can be a valuable way of better understanding what a document is about.

 We can find NER models on the Hub by filtering models by task.
 In this case, we choose `token-classification`, which is the task which includes named entity recognition models.
 [This filter](https://huggingface.co/datasets?task_categories=task_categories:token-classification) returns models labelled as doing `token-classification`.
 Since we are working with Norwegian documents, we may also want to [filter by language](https://huggingface.co/models?pipeline_tag=token-classification&language=no&sort=downloads); this gets us to a smaller set of models we want to explore.
 Many of these models will also contain a [model widget](https://huggingface.co/saattrupdan/nbailab-base-ner-scandi), allowing us to test the model.